Detailed information is supplied for the rites in blue.

 1pm

 This ritual used to be held before any important construction work.
-Today, it is held to declare the starting of building work in Kamakura city.
+Today, it is held to announce the starting of building work in Kamakura city.

-Scaffolding workers carry a blessed tree trunk into the shrine from the second torii gate as they intone a traditional song, Koyari-ondo (木遣り音頭).
-The tree trunk is put down in front of the Lower Worship Hall.
-After the ritual by Shinto priests, building constructor performs the traditional ritual using ancient tools and skills.
+Scaffolding workers carry a sacred tree trunk into the shrine from the second torii gate as they intone a traditional song, Koyari-ondo (木遣り音頭 ).
+The tree trunk is placed in front of the Lower Worship Hall.
+After a ritual performed by Shinto priests, a building craftsman performs a traditional ritual using ancient tools and techniques.

 10am

-Archers wearing traditional costume shoot arrows toward the target at the back of which is written the character oni (鬼), meaning evil.
-This ritual comes from an old Japanese idea that the bow and arrow have special power over evils.
-This ritual is held on the east side of the Lower Worship Hall.
+Archers wearing traditional costume shoot arrows at a target on the back of which is written the character oni (鬼), meaning devil.
+This ritual comes from an old Japanese idea that the bow and arrow have special power over devils.
+This ritual is held on the west side of the Lower Worship Hall.

 from 9am to 5pm

-During the period, the sacred seal is moved from a secluded place in the main shrine, and a priest gives it to people who wish for health and safety during the coming year.
+During this period, the sacred seal is moved from within the main shrine, and a priest gives it to people who wish for health and safety during the coming year.
 Samurai in the Kamakura period are thought to have been given this seal to pray for victory.

 3pm

-People who turn 20 years old this year are celebrated on the stage of the Lower Worship Hall.
+People who will turn 20 years old this year celebrate their coming of age on the stage of the Lower Worship Hall.

-On this important occasion, they offer thanks for the blessings of their ancestors and guardian kami, and swear to fulfil their obligations as adults.
+On this important occasion, the new adults offer thanks for the blessings of their ancestors and guardian kami, and swear to fulfil their obligations as adults.

 ※Kami (the Japanese word for Shinto deities or sacred beings)